 Below: 1st & 2nd photo - Stem and inflorescence can be as short as 2 inches and as tall as 2 feet.
 3rd photo - An example of the varying heights of the stems.

 Notes: Eloise Butler first noted planting Northern Green Orchid on June 16, 1915 with plants obtained from the 'Big Bog' at Lake Minnetonka (MN) and again on Aug.
 12, 1918 with plants from near Lake Margaret in Pequot, MN.
 Martha Crone reported planting it on Aug.
 1, 1933 with specimens obtained "near Duluth".
+She added more in 1947, '49, '50, and '53.
 Both she and Eloise Butler used the earlier scientific name Habenaria hyperborea, and a common name of Leafy Green Orchis.
 These have now been classified under Platanthera aquilonis.
 Martha reported it in the Garden on her 1951 Garden Census.
 It died out some years later.
 In North America the plant is found all across Canada and the U.S. states from the east coast to the west coast north of a Kansas - Virginia east/west line.
 West of the Great Plains the habitat extends down the western mountain ranges to the Mexican border.

 Platanthera aquilonis is one of 11 species of Platanthera native to Minnesota, 8 of which are found in Hennepin County where the Garden is located.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.